darrast/mysqldump-select-db-backup/README.md

 ```

 ## Running the script
 When the script is executed displays a **Menu list** with all the databases that the user has permissions to access in the server.
-Filling the prompt with a number will chose the database we want to be backed up and stored in the directory assigned to
-**$bak_path** variable.
-After backup is done it is possible to choose another database as many times as we want or **exit**
+MySQL root user is used in the example.
+Filling the prompt with a number will chose the database we want to be backed up and stored in the directory assigned to **$bak_path** variable.
+After backup is done it is possible to choose another database as many times as we want or **Exit** the script.
-the script.